 “What Is This Thing Called I?”
 Dr. Carter’s theory surpasses many of the more traditional psychological approaches of the mind by taking the reader into the inner structure of the psychological mechanism that attempts to keep us from knowing our true identity.
 Read More

 Thank God Almighty, We Are Free At Last

 These are the stirring words delivered by Dr. Martin Luther King, Jr. as he concluded his famous I Have A Dream speech in August 1963.
-The speech is often considered to be one of the greatest speeches of the 20 th century, because it describes freedom as a world where blacks and whites join as brothers and sisters.
+The speech is often considered to be one of the greatest speeches of the 20th Century because it describes freedom as the world where blacks and whites join as brothers and sisters.
 Read More